IndiePass/indiepass-desktop/README.md

   - Search in all channels and feeds
   - Delete or move posts
   - Navigate posts with keyboard shortcuts:
-    - n: previous channel or post
+    - n: previous post
-    - p: next channel or post, triggers 'load more posts' at the end too.
+    - p: next post, triggers 'load more posts' at the end too.
-    - k: view timeline
-    - j: back to channels
     - r: when a post has a read more button, open the overlay
     - c: close overlay when opened
   - Context menu: right click when selecting text to search DuckDuckGo, or save